University of California, Davis: Graduate studies

+Across the UC system, Los Angeles and Riverside are the next closest to Davis in terms of the breadth of their professional programs, but both campuses are missing a veterinary school, while Riverside is also missing a nursing school.

 History

 The University of California, Davis graduate division has a long history.
 Graduate education has been a major feature of the academic focus for over 80 years.
 This academic tradition began in the fall of 1925, when 12 students received graduate degrees from the College of Agriculture through a partnership with the graduate division of the University California at Berkeley.
 Over the years, the programs continued to grow, interact and collaborate.
 The first graduate degrees were awarded from the UC Davis campus in the fall of 1949.

-In 1961, autonomous Graduate Divisions and Graduate Councils were established on all University of California campuses to provide focused oversight of their graduate programs.
+In 1961, autonomous graduate divisions and graduate councils were established on all University of California campuses to provide focused oversight of their graduate programs.

 Academics

 A key feature of graduate education at UC Davis is the graduate group.
 The core elements of a graduate group include an emphasis on "shared research interests among faculty and students; flexibility to grow and quickly change to reflect emerging areas of interdisciplinary knowledge and technology; and an acceptance that many research questions transcend traditional academic departmental boundaries."
 UC Davis offers more graduate groups than any other campus in the UC system.